VisualPerspective/web-worker-projection/README.md

 * FPS on phones is significantly better

 Negatives:
-* FPS does not increase in most cases
 * Firefox doesn't perform well due to https://bugzilla.mozilla.org/show_bug.cgi?id=1240984
 * Overall the code becomes more complex